raymondzeng/base/README.md

 Minimalistic CSS framework.
 Super flexible!

-How Minimalistic?
-===
-- Not responsive
-- Not mobile first
-- No grids
-- Because it's < 100 lines of CSS

-Intended just to be the CSS I often use.
+Intended to just be CSS I use often.
+Some stuff copied from [Twitter Bootstrap](http://getbootstrap.com/) because sometimes I don't want everything from Bootstrap.